 - J.D. candidates are automatically considered “independent” for FAFSA purposes.
 Therefore, indicate that you are attending graduate school and are independent.
 You do not need to enter your parents’ financial information.

-- Include the “SAMFORD UNIVERSITY BIRMINGHAM, AL” federal school code 001036 to ensure that Samford’s Office of Financial Aid will receive your FAFSA information once processed.
-FAFSA forms are processed by the Office of Financial Aid (OFA) after the second seat deposit deadline.
+- Include the “SAMFORD UNIVERSITY BIRMINGHAM, AL” federal school code 001036 to ensure that Samford will receive your FAFSA information once processed.
+FAFSA forms are processed by the student financial services team in the Samford One Stop after the second seat deposit deadline.

 - The academic year begins in August.
 Your FAFSA will determine your eligibility to receive federal funds for the school year starting with the fall term in August and the following spring and summer terms.
 If you are considering taking the 1L Summer courses that begin in May prior to your first semester of law school, you must additionally complete the previous year’s FAFSA to be considered for federal financial aid for summer school.
 If you already have a FAFSA on file for that school term, simply log into the FAFSA website to make a correction to it by listing your new school and grade level as a graduate student, indicate you are now independent, and add Samford’s federal school code (001036) to the list of schools that will receive your information.